openenergymonitor/emonpi2/docs/firmware.md

 2. Are you using a 6 channel expander for a total of 12 CT channels?<br>

-*Note: Temperature sensing is handled by the RaspberryPi separately and so is not limited by firmware choice.*
+*Note: Temperature sensing is handled by the RaspberryPi separately and so is not limited by firmware choice.
+The RFM69 radio transceiver is also handled by the RaspberryPi directly.*

 Select the right firmware from the list that matches the requirements of your application: